 In May 2011, we entered into a non-binding letter of intent with S.W.T., an established heavy equipment manufacturer in China and The Coates Trust.
-The letter expressed the mutual intent of the parties to exchange shares of common stock between us and S.W.T., a cash payment to the shareholders of S.W.T. and the issuance of shares of our common stock to The Coates Trust in consideration of a CSRV technology license for China.
+The letter expressed the mutual intent of the parties to exchange shares of common stock between us and S.W.T., make a cash payment to the shareholders of S.W.T. and issue shares of our common stock to The Coates Trust in consideration for a CSRV technology license for China.
 The transaction would be subject to required governmental approvals and a number of other prerequisite conditions.
 In September 2011, we determined that the risk of proceeding with this merger transaction as contemplated at that time, was greater than anticipated.
 Accordingly, we will either continue to explore the possibility of restructuring the merger transaction or taking a simpler approach that would enable us to have access to the manufacturing capabilities of S.W.T., while affording both companies the opportunity to benefit from CSRV system technology related manufacturing activities.
-At this time, further discussions with S.W.T. are on hold for at least the next 90 days, while we focus on raising working capital and starting production.
+At this time, further discussions with S.W.T. are on hold until the management of S.W.T. can observe the CSRV system technology performing in the Canadian oil and gas fields.